 Venue Rental Catering to Families...

 Stagecoach Station Venues is a 20 acre property available for all types of events.
-Currently, there are no indoor facilities, but refurbishing of an 1870's rock livery once used as a stagecoach stop to be converted into both an open-air and enclosed venue, and a late 1800's farmhouse is hoped to be used as a dressing area or even overnight accommodations.
+Our 2000 sq. ft.
+Live Oak rock barn is now available for indoor rentals.
+This building was built in the 1870's and was once used as a stagecoach stop.
+There is a nearby sunken firepit area of approximately 800 sq. ft. that was the basement to a hotel that once serviced the stagecoach stop travelers.
+In addition we are currently (March 2020) working on the repairing of a late 1800's farmhouse to be used as a dressing area or even overnight accommodations.
 These properties and the 100 plus year old oak trees accentuate the nostalgic atmosphere.

 A bit of the history of 400 Old Comanche Rd.